 Roaming capability can be loosely defined as the ability to use any one of multiple Internet Service Providers (ISPs), while maintaining a formal, customer-vendor relationship with only one.
 Examples of cases where roaming capability might be required include ISP "confederations" and ISP-provided corporate network access support.

 Normalization or Canonicalization

 These terms are defined in [RFC6365] Section 4.
-We incorporate the definitions here by reference.
+Those definitions are incorporated here by reference.

 Locale